Princeton University Library

 Create a Workbook by exporting all or selected data to Excel .

 Drag the highlighted series to the workbook.
 Note that you are restricted to the columnar limits imposed by Excel.

-Click on named links for thehealth care and pharmaceuticals or telecommunications industries in Category Selector.
+Click on named links for the life sciences or telecommunications industries in Category Selector.

 Click on U.S. Economy or U.S. Regional (depending on level of geography needed) in Category Selector for forecasts.

 United States subnational data are split between U.S. Regional in Category Selector and U.S. Regional in Data Insight Web.
 Data Insight Web tends to be stronger for state level data, while Category Selector tends to be stronger for county or metropolitan area data.
 Subnational forecasts are only available in U.S. Regional in Category Selector.

 Global Insight is also available as a client-based desktop application which must be installed.
 While the downloading capabilities of the client-based application are more flexible, not all databases in the WEB version are contained in the client version.
 The industry, forecast, and market research databases are not in the client version.